 Remember, those fees are not deductible either, and that does not include the price of text books or living expenses.

-Don’t let it be said I haven’t warned you younger parents putting money into RESPs thinking you are saving for your kids education, let me tell you right now, it is not going to be enough.
-You had best use your TFSA as well, and any other way to save, because your RESP might get you through year 1 and 2, but you will be hard pressed to make it to the end of your kids post secondary education.
+Don’t let it be said I haven’t warned you.
+Younger parents put money into RESPs thinking you are saving for your kids’ education.
+Let me tell you right now, it is not going to be enough.
+You had best use your TFSA as well.
+Find any other way to save.
+Your RESP might get you through year 1 and 2.
+However, you will be hard-pressed to make it to the end of your kids’ post-secondary education.

 Tuition Gouge Increase by Province